upahar-khatiwada/Travel-App/README.md

 ## Features

+- Can switch between light theme and dark theme
 - Interactive map with location markers
+- A search bar where you can search for places
 - Popup info cards tied to map coordinates
 - Document listing and detail views
 - Clean UI